 Trying to process very dry woody biomass in a flat die pellet mill the result will just be dust (E).
 This problem can be addressed if a material conditioner is mounted above the pellet mill.
 You can then use either drip tanks or peristaltic pumps to add small amounts of water to the raw material before it reaches the pellet press.

 What flat die pellet mills do suffer from is something called ‘roller slip’ or ‘skip’.
-On a flat die pellet mill, the inner edge of the die and the outer edge of the die are rotating at different speeds.
+The inner edge of the die and the outer edge of the die are rotating at different speeds.
 If you think about it, the outer edge has a large circumference than the inner edge of the die.
 Therefore under rotation, the outer edge has to cover more distance under one rotation than the inner edge.
 The problem is the rollers touch both the outer edge and the inner edge of the die at the same time.

-The action of roller skip causes flat die pellet mill generally produce wood pellets to a lower quality when compared to ring die pellet mills.
-It also results in a more rapid parts wear along with increased energy production.
+The action of roller skip causes flat die pellet mill to generally produce wood pellets to a lower quality when compared to ring die pellet mills.
+It also results in more rapid parts wear along with increased energy consumption.
 Another issue with flat die pellet mills is that it’s harder to set the proper roller and die gap to make quality wood pellets.

 Conclusion on Flat Die Pellet Mills